languagetool-org/languagetool/languagetool-standalone/README.txt

    SBBIC releases these changes and additions under a BSD License for the LanguageTool Project

  Malayalam:
- The data has been collected by Jithesh.V.S. from public sources like newspapers, magazines, and novels.
+ The data has been collected by Jithesh.V.S. of the Centre For Development of Imaging Technology (C-DIT), Thiruvananthapuram, Kerala, India (http://www.cdit.org).
+It comes from public sources like newspapers, magazines, and novels.
 It is made available here under GPL.

  Polish:
  The Polish data for part-of-speech tagging is from the Morfologik project,